-The first Transylvanian Book Festival was held this year from 5th to 9th September.
+The first Transylvanian Book Festival was held from 5th to 9th September 2013.

 “I just wanted to say that the Transylvanian Book Festival was the most exhilarating and enjoyable literary festival I've ever attended.”